getreu/tp-note/doc/source/tp-note--manpage.md

 ### Change the way how note files are viewed

 Besides its core function, _Tp-Note_ comes with some optional note renderer and viewer and can work with various markup languages at the same time.
-Depending on the markup language, this feature is more or less advanced and complete: _Markdown_ (cf. '`note_file_extension_md`') is best supported and feature complete: It complies with the _Common Mark_ specification.
-The _reStructuredText_ renderer (cf.
+Depending on the markup language, this feature is more or less advanced and complete:
+_Markdown_ (cf. '`note_file_extension_md`') is best supported and feature
-'`note_file_extension_rst`') is quit new and still in experimental state.
-For all other markup languages _Tp-Note_ has a built in markup source viewer (cf.
-'`note_file_extension_txt`') that renders hyperlinks to make them clickable.
+complete: It complies with the _Common Mark_ specification.
+The _reStructuredText_ renderer (cf.  '`note_file_extension_rst`') is quit new and still in experimental state.
+For all other markup languages _Tp-Note_ has a built in markup source viewer (cf.  '`note_file_extension_txt`') that renders hyperlinks to make them clickable.
 In case none of the above rendition engines suits you, it is possible to disable the viewer feature for some file extensions only: just place those extensions in the '`note_file_extension_no_viewer`' variable.
+If you wish to disable the viewer feature overall, set the variable `viewer_enabled = false`.

 ### Change the markup language for one specific note only